 Kentucky Unemployment Benefit Questions

-How long and how much money can a person draw in UI benefits?
+How long and how much money can a person draw Kentucky unemployment benefits?

 The maximum amount of benefits payable to any worker within any benefit year shall be the amount equal to whichever is the lesser of:

-b) One-third (1/3) of his base-period wages, except that no worker’s maximum amount shall be less than fifteen (15) times his weekly benefit rate.
+- One-third (1/3) of your base-period wages, except that the maximum amount must be less than fifteen (15) times your weekly benefit rate.

 What is the “Waiting Week”?